Seagate/halon/distributed-process-scheduler/README.md

 The `clockSpeed` argument indicates the speed of an internal virtual clock.
 This clock is used to determine when timeouts have expired and it is ok to execute their handlers.

+The argument `numNodes` indicates the amount of nodes to use in the test and the arguments to create the nodes follow.
+The nodes are allocated by `withScheduler` to make harder to hit some limitations regarding ordering of node ids and destroying nodes.
+In short, the user is not allowed to create other nodes for a test than those provided by `withScheduler`.
+See the section on limitations below for the rationale.

 The function `withScheduler` starts the scheduler and executes the closure provided as argument, in our case this is our test.
 Whatever the test result